 David J. Gerber

-Distinguished Professor of Law and Co-Director of the Program in International and Comparative Law
+University Distinguished Professor, Professor of Law, and Co-Director of the Program in International and Comparative Law

 David J. Gerber is Distinguished Professor of Law at Chicago-Kent College of Law, Illinois Institute of Technology.
 Professor Gerber is currently President of the American Society of Comparative Law.